-This walk heads out of the stone circle towards the Ridgeway, taking in prehistoric round barrows before returning by the Avenue.
-The National Trust guide will help you to unlock the past by explaining the history of the landscape as you walk.
+This guided walk takes you out of the stone circle towards the Ridgeway, taking in prehistoric round barrows before returning by the Avenue.

 - Booking essential

+The National Trust guide will help you to unlock the past by explaining the history of the landscape as you walk.
 As a World Heritage Site, the archaeologically rich landscape of Avebury has long been recognised as holding the key to our past.
-You can discover more of the landscape's history on this walk of around 2 miles which takes in part of Avebury stone circle, prehistoric round barrows and West Kennet Avenue.
+You can discover more of the landscape's history on this walk of around two miles which takes in part of Avebury stone circle, prehistoric round barrows and West Kennet Avenue.
 With beautiful vistas and wide open skies you can also enjoy the stunning scenery.